-The major in middle childhood education is administered by the Department of Education and Allied Studies.
+The major in middle childhood education is administered by the Department of Education.
 Students who choose this major are required to select two curriculum content areas from language arts, mathematics, science, and social studies.

-- MT 241 (Foundations of Middle School Mathematics)
+- MT 241 Numerical and Algebraic Concepts for Middle School Mathematics Teachers

-- MT 251 (Topics from Middle School Mathematics)
+- MT 251 Geometry for Middle School Mathematics Teachers

 Some of these courses are offered only every two years, and others are offered only once per year.
 Middle childhood education majors pursuing the mathematics curriculum content area should take MT 135 and MT 160 during their first year, to ensure that they have satisfied the prerequisites for MT 241 and MT 251 in time to take those courses.